“Painting gives me a deep sense of satisfaction and purpose. It has been my path back to health; my life after cancer.”

 Building a life after cancer

-Channeling strength to heal
+Channelling strength to heal

-When creating, Pee-Jay finds his inspiration in strong leaders and icons, like Stevie Wonder, Alicia Keys, and Jimi Hendrix, just to name a few.
+When creating, Pee-Jay finds his inspiration in strong leaders and icons, like Stevie Wonder, Alicia Keys, Prince, and Jimi Hendrix, to name a few.
 People who have an inspiring story to share.
 “When choosing my subject matter, I am always looking for sincerity, a facial expression, a quote or a photograph that touches me in a certain way.”
 In his own style, influenced by street-, pop- and urban-art, Pee-Jay transfers their charisma and personality onto the canvas, and their strength becomes his.

 A second chance at life

-“If I get a second chance at this life, I want to leave something behind, for when it is eventually my time to leave this earth.
+“If I get a second chance at this life, I want to leave something behind.
+For when it is eventually my time to leave this earth.
 If I get to live, I want to become an artist, and I want to become very good at it.”

 A humble man, until very recently, he would not call himself an artist.
 He felt he had not proven himself yet, not “earned” the “title” yet.
 But he is ambitious and worked hard at it, and is now comfortable calling himself an artist.
 “I am now able to stand up for my new identity; I belong.
 But it took time to fully embrace it.
 I have grown into it.”